|Guaranteed ATAR||80 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Intake||February or July|

-Every industry is using the increasing availability of large volumes of data to grow: from predicting weather patterns and optimising harvesting in agriculture to improving patient diagnosis and treatment in the health industry, enhancing the management of remote infrastructure in mining, optimising supply chain logistics in consumer goods, analysing the impact of policies on economic activities, and enhancing the performance of ultra-high frequency trading algorithms.
+Every industry is using the increasing availability of large volumes of data to grow.
+From predicting weather patterns and optimising harvesting in agriculture, to improving patient diagnoses and treatment in the health industry and enhancing the management of remote infrastructure in mining.
+Optimising supply chain logistics in consumer goods, analysing the impact of policies on economic activities, and enhancing the performance of ultra-high frequency trading algorithms.

 This course is multidisciplinary, with fields of study in computing, statistics, emerging internet technologies, data and knowledge visualisation, user-experience studies and media as a means to communicate analysis results.